shin-sforzando/dark-cv/README.md

 > [!NOTE]
 > **Wavelet Denoising**
 > Wavelet transform decomposes an image into different frequency components.
-> Noise is primarily found in high-frequency components.
-> By applying thresholding to these high-frequency coefficients and then reconstructing the image, noise can be effectively removed while preserving edges and fine details.
-> This method is particularly effective for various types of noise and offers good edge preservation.
+Noise is primarily found in high-frequency components.
+By applying thresholding to these high-frequency coefficients and then reconstructing the image, noise can be effectively removed while preserving edges and fine details.
+This method is particularly effective for various types of noise and offers good edge preservation.

 > [!NOTE]
 > **Conditional Denoising**
 > Conditional denoising applies noise reduction selectively to specific regions of an image, typically flat areas with minimal edge information.
-> This approach prevents the blurring of important edges and textures that might occur with global denoising.
-> It often involves an initial step of edge detection or texture analysis to create a mask, followed by applying a denoising filter only to the masked non-edge regions.
+This approach prevents the blurring of important edges and textures that might occur with global denoising.
+It often involves an initial step of edge detection or texture analysis to create a mask, followed by applying a denoising filter only to the masked non-edge regions.

+## License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.